mazurki/mazurki.github.io/_posts/2021-11-20-remote-design-sprint.md

 ---
 Have you heard about Design Sprint?
 It's a five days intensive workshop.
 During that time, participants define the problem, look for a solution and test it with real users.
 It's not only for designers but rather for a multidisciplinary group of people working on the same topic.
 More about it you can read [here](https://www.thesprintbook.com/the-design-sprint). <br/>
 <br/>
 Last week I could cofacilitate such an event for the first time.
-And it was a remote Design Sprints.
+And it was a remote Design Sprint.
 Here are my thoughts on that.<br/>
 <ol>
 <li><strong>Have a good partner in crime.</strong> Prepare the setup with the second facilitator.
 Divide work and exercises you will lead.
 Each day meet for a short discussion before and after the workshop.
 In the morning, check if you're ready, and how you can help each other that day.
 In the evening, do a short summary, give yourself feedback and refine your strategy for the next day.</li>
 <li><strong>Create working space.</strong> All participants must look at the same thing during the event, so having a virtual board is helpful.
 There is a lot of supportive software, ie. Miro or FigJam.</li>